 SCCM CMG Server Authentication Certificate

-For a valid Configuration Manager CMG server authentication cert, you can either acquire a certificate from a public provider or issue it from your public key infrastructure (PKI).
+For a valid Configuration Manager CMG server authentication certificate, you can either acquire a certificate from a public provider or issue it from your public key infrastructure (PKI).
 In this post, I will be issuing the cert from my PKI.

-If you are using SCCM version 1802 and above, you can use the wildcard certificates as CMG server cert.
+If you are using SCCM version 1802 and above, you can use the wildcard certificates as CMG server certs.
 Before you create this certificate, make sure the Azure domain name that you use for CMG is unique.

 SCCM CMG trusted root certificate to clients

 This certificate is for clients that must trust the CMG server authentication certificate.
-There are two methods to accomplish this :-
+There are two methods to accomplish this:

 - Use a certificate from a public and globally trusted certificate provider.